Harshitpant12/Trading-bot/README.md

 # Simplified Binance Futures Testnet Trading Bot

-A simple Python bot to place Market, Limit, and Stop orders on the **Binance Futures Testnet (USDT-M)**.
+A simple Python bot to place Market, Limit, and Stop orders on the **Binance Futures Testnet**.

 ---